Your Genesys Blog Subscription has been confirmed!

 However, only a small percentage of customers actually participated in the NPS survey.
 So, the team decides to continue their analysis before making a conclusion.

-They use customer journey analytics to analyze the affects that different CX issues have on customer churn.
-They find that TV and billing were the most prevalent, but internet difficulties actually drive the largest number of account closures and lost revenue.
+They use customer journey analytics to analyze the effects that different CX issues have on customer churn.
+They find that TV and billing were the most prevalent, but internet difficulties drive the largest number of account closures and lost revenue.

 With hundreds to thousands of possible internet-related issues, knowing the category of the issue isn’t enough.
 So, the team uses customer journey analytics to uncover two specific internet issues that have the highest impact on churn and are responsible for the most lost revenue.